 TOT receives funding through Pioneers grants, individual donors, Pioneers chapters, and related social organizations like the Bell Labs Luncheon Group.
 The lion’s share of grant money and donations goes toward purchasing tricycles and parts.

 Donations from the families of recipients are accepted, but not required.
 The Hankins’ ask only that parents have a therapist write a recommendation before TOT agrees to give a child a trike.
 "We want to make sure the child is fitted properly,” says Connie.
-A one-page “Therapist Letter of Recommendation Form” can be found on their website at www.Pioneersvolunteer.org.
+A one-page “Therapist Letter of Recommendation Form” can be found at the bottom of this article.

 Partners outside the Pioneers network provide critical support.
 For example, while TOT often purchases unmodified tricycles from Radio Flyer, the company also donates time and equipment to TOT.
 At a recent “build day”, Radio Flyer employees joined Gordon and Connie at their home, spending the day modifying 10 tricycles donated from the factory, along with 15 tricycles the Hankins’ supplied.